B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 RAM banks behaved similarly, instead only mounting 8KB at a time from `0xA000-0xBFFF` and was able to be read and written to.
 For a deeper dive into how games performed bank switches, check out my article here: [Gameboy DMG ROM and RAM Bank Switching](Gameboy-Bank-Switching/).

-When producing a game, it was important to consider the size of the final product.
+When developing a game, it was important to consider the size of the final product.
 The size of the game and add-ons like RAM controlled what type of memory bank controller would be required.
 The following types of memory bank controllers were usually available for use: